-Montenegro-Croatia: Denied route of underwater power cable, Terna failed to obtain permit19.
-June 2014. / SEE Energy News
+Montenegro-Croatia: Denied route of underwater power cable, Terna failed to obtain permit, SEE Energy News

 Zagreb has not given its consent to the proposed route of the submarine cable that should connect Montenegro and Italy.
 The Croatian Ministry of Economy made known the official Podgorica that the proposed route for the project of connecting Montenegro and Italy by undersea electric cable would not be approved as it passed through the Croatian part of the Adriatic at which would be conducted oil and gas exploration.